M4rwaneX/dingooChallenge/README.md

 Every plots that I have used is available in the differents `.py` files.
 Each method is describe and what it should ouput.
+Each plot is numbered in `main.py` so that eveything I have shown is reproductible.

+I have used AI generation for docstring documentation.
+I have used it only for this task, every other thing has been written by hand by me.

 Note: I am aware that this is not flexible enough to be able to receive other types of data (for exemple another type of excel etc).
 I thought about a